shaflav/421_final_project_SF/README.md

 Just connect the Circuit Playground the a computer with a USB cable, open the file in the Arduino software and upload.
 ## Copyright
 The Happy Birthday song was adapted from the Birthday Candles demo in the Arduino software (Author: Tony DiCola, License: MIT (https://opensource.org/licenses/MIT)).
-The Pink Panther theme song was adapted from https://github.com/robsoncouto/arduino-songs
+The Pink Panther theme and Harry Potter theme songs were adapted from https://github.com/robsoncouto/arduino-songs.